NG-ZORRO/ng-zorro-antd/README.md

 ## 🔨 Usage

-Import the component modules you want to use into your `app.module.ts` file.
+Import the component modules you want to use into your `app.module.ts` file and [feature modules](https://angular.dev/guide/ngmodules/feature-modules).

 ```ts
 import { NzButtonModule } from 'ng-zorro-antd/button';